School of Planning and Architecture, Vijayawada: Academic programmes

 The Institute conducts educational programmes leading to the degree of Bachelor of Architecture (B. Arch.), Bachelor of Planning (B. Plan.)
 Master of Architecture (M. Arch.), Master of Planning (M. Plan) and Doctor of Philosophy (PhD.) in the following areas:

 Admission

 Admissions to the under graduate programme is through the Joint Entrance Examination (JEE) conducted by the National Testing Agency, India.
 Foreign nationals, non-resident Indians (NRIs) and persons of Indian origin (PIOs) candidates are eligible to apply and should have qualifications from the foreign boards/universities recognized as equivalent by the Association of Indian Universities (AIU) to be shortlisted for further evaluations.

 Rankings

-In 2022, SPA Vijayawada was ranked 7th in architecture by the National Institutional Ranking Framework.
+In 2024, SPA Vijayawada was ranked 16th in architecture by the National Institutional Ranking Framework (NIRF).

 Student life

 The present campus started with two hostels.
 As the intake has gradually increased, today the school has four hostels.
 For the first three-year students, a separate hostel has been set up that can house almost 200 — future proof for the substantial increase in intake planned.
 In addition to these, school has a special quarters which houses visiting students and guest faculties.
 Two hostels are dedicated for final-year students with over special accommodation.

 Dedicated mess facilities and round-the-clock canteen facilities are available between the hostels.
 The common rooms at the hostels have a 20" LCD TV with satellite cable, in addition to the facilities for playing indoor games.
 It is the scene of action for get-togethers, parties and informal discussions.